 - Draft application essays, if necessary.
 Schools will vary in their particular prompts and short-answer questions, but they all hope to glean insights into students’ motivations, background, and goals in attending their institution.
 Of note, applicants to Commonwealth School complete their essays live during their post-application day visit, which more closely resembles the classroom writing experience.

 - Reach out to possible recommendation writers, typically core subject teachers.
 (Commonwealth asks for recommendations from an English teacher, a math teacher, and a school administrator, such as the head of school, principal, guidance counselor, or placement counselor.)
-Be sure to give them a timeline and general specifications about how/where to submit the recommendation.
+Be sure to give them a timeline and general specifications about how and where to submit the recommendation letter.

 Admissions tip: The end of the year can be a harried time for students and families, but following the steps on this timeline will keep your private school applications on track.